Bedminster railway station: Description

 The station is built on the lower northern slopes of Windmill Hill, on the Bristol to Exeter line 119 mi 22 chain from London Paddington and 71 chain from Bristol Temple Meads.
 It the first station along the line from Bristol.
 To the south of the station is a primarily residential area, with terraced houses and several tower blocks; while to the north is an industrial estate and shopping area.
 The railway line serves as the boundary between the Southville and Windmill Hill council wards, although the area is generally considered part of Bedminster, it is not part of the Bedminster council ward.
 The area is also served by Parson Street railway station, 74 chain further along the line.

 The station has two island platforms, each 240 yd long, but only the first 100–110 yd are in use, the rest fenced off.
 Platform 1 is on the north side of the southern island, on the "Down Main" line serving westbound trains, the other side of the island is not in use, having been converted to a carriage siding.
 Platforms 2 and 3 are on the northern island.
 Platform 3, on the north side "Up Relief" line, is used exclusively for eastbound trains.
 Platform 2, on the south side "Up Main" line, is used mostly for eastbound trains, but can be used for westbound services, as the line is signalled for bidirectional running.
 There is a carriage siding on the south side of the southern island, coming from the east and terminating within the station limits.
 The speed limit through the station is 90 mph on the Down Main and eastbound on the Up Main.
 The Up Relief and westbound Up Main have a speed limit of 40 mph, the siding has a speed limit of 25 mph.
 The line is not electrified.

 Access between the platforms is via a subway with ramps at the west end of the platforms, although the station is not considered completely accessible as the ramps are steeper than 1 in 12.
 The subway exits onto Fraser Street, which is the sole entrance to the station.
 The subway is decorated with murals painted by local schoolchildren, reflecting the history and culture of Bristol.

 Facilities at the station are minimal – there is a metal and glass shelter on each of the two islands, and a bench on the eastbound island.
-The station is unstaffed, and there are no facilities for buying tickets.
+The station is unstaffed, but there is a self-service ticket machine.
 There are customer help points, giving next train information for both platforms.
 There is no car park or taxi rank, and the nearest bus stop is 200 yd away on Malago Road.
 There is some cycle storage available.